NDavidsonLab/onboarding/onboarding.md

 We will aim to schedule meetings that respect these hours to the extent possible between the Eastern and Pacific time zones, recognizing that certain meetings (weekly kick-off and demo day) may fall outside of these hours in certain timezones.
 In no cases should recurring meetings be scheduled that routinely fall outside of 8:00 AM to 5:00 PM for any lab member working within the continental United States.

-**Milton's role:** Milton's goal is to facilitate your success as well as that of your project.
+**Natalie's role:** Natalie's goal is to facilitate your success as well as that of your project.
-Within your project, Milton will serve as a sounding board for ideas, help you plan your project, and help devise experiments to test your hypotheses.
+Within your project, Natalie will serve as a sounding board for ideas, help you plan your project, and help devise experiments to test your hypotheses.
-To facilitate your success, Milton will help you to plan your training, devise a career plan that can take you to where you want to go, advise you on your project-risk portfolio, and provide guidance on other elements of career and project development as needed.
+To facilitate your success, Natalie will help you to plan your training, devise a career plan that can take you to where you want to go, advise you on your project-risk portfolio, and provide guidance on other elements of career and project development as needed.
-Milton is by training a software engineer and as time allows, he will also provide feedback on your code if you request it.
+Natalie is by training a software engineer and as time allows, he will also provide feedback on your code if you request it.

 **Deadlines:** Our lab aims to develop a reputation for high-quality science that is well-presented.
-For this, abstracts for meetings must be shared with all co-authors, including Milton, at least one week prior to the deadline for submission.
+For this, abstracts for meetings must be shared with all co-authors, including Natalie, at least one week prior to the deadline for submission.
 Failure to abide by this guideline will result in missing whatever the opportunity in question is.

 Trainees in the lab will often receive opportunities to present their work at scientific conferences.